A summary of The Gospel:

 5. Jesus’ tomb was discovered to be empty 3 days later and a body was never found

-6. His disciples had experiences that led them to believe they were appearances of a resurrected Jesus
+6. His disciples had experiences that led them to believe there were appearances of a resurrected Jesus

 7. His disciples were transformed from being fearful to identify themselves with Jesus to becoming bold proclaimers of His resurrection